Breakthrough for women: Miami Marlins hire Kim Ng as GM - WHIZ News

-MIAMI (AP) — Kim Ng started her Major League Baseball career as an intern, and three decades later she’s still on the rise and shattering ceilings.
+MIAMI (AP) — Kim Ng started her Major League Baseball career as an intern, and three decades later she’s still on the rise while shattering ceilings.

-Ng became the majors’ highest-ranking woman and Asian American in baseball operations when she was hired Friday as general manager of the Miami Marlins.
-She is believed to be the first female GM in a major professional sport in North America, the Marlins said.
+Ng became the majors’ highest-ranking woman in baseball operations when she was hired Friday as general manager of the Miami Marlins.
+She is believed to be the first female GM in the four major North American professional sports leagues, the Marlins said.

+“I think this is the most noteworthy day for baseball since Jackie Robinson broke the color barrier in 1947,” said Richard Lapchick, an expert on race and gender in sports at the University of Central Florida.

 Ng (pronounced Ang) won three World Series rings while spending 21 years in the front offices of the Chicago White Sox (1990-96), New York Yankees (1998-2001) and Los Angeles Dodgers (2002-11).
 She spent the past nine years with MLB as a senior vice president.